alexdsbreslav/python_for_uxr/step6_vizualize_your_data/README.md

-# Step 6: Vizualize Your Data
+# Step 6: Visualize Your Data
 Now the data is clean and you've begun to understand the nuances of your dataset.
 At this point you should have completed the following sections:
 - Step 1: Download Tools :white_check_mark:
 - Step 2: Learn Python Basics :white_check_mark: